Frequently Asked Questions

 4. Prescription Medication Coverage (Unlimited coverage with copayment).

-Out-of-State Medicaid
+Out-of-state Medicaid

 Foreign plans without U.S. coverage

-Health-Sharing or non-ACA compliant plans
+Health-sharing or non-ACA compliant plans

 What to do if your waiver is denied: